 Some digital keyboard manufacturers like to pack as many additional features as possible into their high-end models, but shoppers should avoid the temptation to upgrade without cause.

 There are additional features that enhance or improve performance, but there are also add-ons that casual users don’t need.
 Composers may want to create and store original tracks, for example, but most players, rehearsing the work of others, will not.

 An important element of performance is the ability to sustain a note or chord for a long time or close it off immediately.

-Traditional pianos accomplish this through the use of several foot-operated sustain pedals.
-These pedals move the dampening board closer or further from the piano's strings.
+Traditional pianos accomplish this through the use of foot-operated sustain pedals.
+These pedals move the dampening board closer to or further from the piano's strings.